Calendar (New Style) Act 1750: Statute Law (Repeals) Act 1971

 The calendar included in the Calendar (New Style) Act 1750 is headed "The Calendar, with the Table of Lessons".
 For each month the morning and evening prayers are specified.
 The Statute Law (Repeals) Act 1971 removed the words "with the Table of Lessons" and also all the specified prayers in the Table.
 The changes followed a Law Commission Report and reflected the views of the Church.

 Statute Law (Repeals) Act 1986

 Section IV of the Calendar (New Style) Act 1750 has provisions about the dates for meetings of courts in Scotland.
 These were repealed by the Statute Law (Repeals) Act 1986, following a report by the Law Commission and the Scottish Law Commission.

 Consequences for income tax year

-In his 1995 paper on the calendar reform, Dr Poole cites the Treasury Board Papers at the National Archives and explains that, after the omission of eleven days in September 1752, the national accounts carried on being drawn up to the same four quarter days as usual but their dates were moved on by eleven days "so that financial transactions should run their full natural term" (and thus Lady Day on 25 March Old Style became 5 April New Style).
+The act predates the introduction of income tax in 1799, so it had no direct effect.
+In his 1995 paper on the calendar reform, Robert Poole cites the Treasury Board Papers at the National Archives and explains that, after the omission of eleven days in September 1752, the national accounts carried on being drawn up to the same four quarter days as usual but their dates were moved on by eleven days "so that financial transactions should run their full natural term" (and thus Lady Day on 25 March Old Style became 5 April New Style).